Below please find CountyCare’s Clinical Practice Guidelines.

 US Preventive Services Task Force

 Annual tuberculin (Mantoux) skin testing for all at risk Enrollees.
-At-risk may include signs and symptoms of tuberculosis, recent contact with someone diagnosed with tuberculosis, the occupational or living hazard of close quarters, and recent immigrants from a county with a high prevalence of tuberculosis, illicit drug use, compromised immune system, or healthcare workers.
+At risk may include signs and symptoms of tuberculosis, recent contact with someone diagnosed with tuberculosis, occupational or living hazard of close quarters, and recent immigrants from county with high prevalence of tuberculosis, illicit drug use, compromised immune system, or healthcare workers.

 Immunizations: Age & Interval Recommendations